TabularEditor/TabularEditorDocs/te3/tutorials/incremental-refresh-setup.md

     - edition: Business
     - edition: Enterprise
 ---
-# Incremental Refresh
+# Setting up Incremental Refresh

-Datasets hosted in the Power BI service can have [Incremental Refresh](https://docs.microsoft.com/en-us/power-bi/connect-data/incremental-refresh-overview) set up on one or more tables.
-To configure or modify Incremental Refresh on a Power BI dataset, you can either use the [XMLA endpoint of the Power BI service directly](https://docs.microsoft.com/en-us/power-bi/connect-data/incremental-refresh-xmla), or you can use Tabular Editor connected to the XMLA endpoint, as described below:
+To set up Incremental Refresh, you must configure a new Refresh Policy for the table.
+This is easily done by configuring the Refresh Policy properties once _EnableRefreshPolicy_ is set to `True`.
+A full overview of these properties is [here](docs.tabulareditor.com/te3/incremental-refresh-about.html#RefreshPolicyPropertiesOverview).

-## Setting up Incremental Refresh from scratch with Tabular Editor
+## Set up from scratch with Tabular Editor

 1. Connect to the Power BI XMLA R/W endpoint of your workspace, and open the dataset on which you want to configure Incremental Refresh.
 2. Incremental refresh requires the `RangeStart` and `RangeEnd` parameters to be created ([more information](https://docs.microsoft.com/en-us/power-bi/connect-data/incremental-refresh-configure#create-parameters)), so let's start by adding two new Shared Expressions in Tabular Editor: